hysnsec/awesome-threat-modelling/README.md

 [threatspec](https://threatspec.org/) - Threatspec is an open source project that aims to close the gap between development and security by bringing the threat modelling process further into the development process.

 ### Paid tools

-[Threatmodeler](https://threatmodeler.com) - An automated threat modeling solution that secures and scales the enterprise software development life cycle

 [Foreseeti](https://www.foreseeti.com/) - SecuriCAD Vanguard is an attack simulation and automated threat modeling SaaS service that enables you to automatically simulate attacks on a virtual model of your AWS environment